Liam-Zhou/chuwa0311/ShortQuestions/hw1.md

 + validate: Checks if all necessary information is available and valid.
 + compile: Compiles the source code of the project.
-+ test: Runs tests using a suitable unit testing framework.
++ practice1: Runs tests using a suitable unit testing framework.
 These tests should not require the code be packaged or deployed.
 + package: Packages the compiled code into its distributable format, such as a JAR or WAR.
 + verify: Runs any checks to verify the package is valid and meets quality criteria.
 + install: Installs the package into the local repository, which can then be used as a dependency in other projects locally.
 + deploy: Copies the final package to the remote repository for sharing with other developers and projects.
 + These phases are executed sequentially to complete the build process.
-For example, executing the mvn install command will run not only the install phase but also all preceding phases in the Default lifecycle (validate, compile, test, package, verify).
+For example, executing the mvn install command will run not only the install phase but also all preceding phases in the Default lifecycle (validate, compile, practice1, package, verify).

 **Clean Lifecycle**